cloudmesh-community/fa18-523-60/paper/paper.md

 request dispatching, secure cookies, Google app engine compatibility, and integrated support for unit testing, etc. [@flask -framework].
-Flask PyMongo offers methods such as *Collection.find_one_or_404* which is the equivalent to MongoDB’s *find_one* in which instead of returning None, causes a *404 Not Found HTTP status* on a request.
+Flask PyMongo offers methods such as *Collection.find_one_or_404* which is the equivalent to MongoDB's *find_one* in which instead of returning None, causes a *404 Not Found HTTP status* on a request.
 Similarly, *PyMongo.send_file* and *PyMongo.save_file* methods works on the file-like object.
 The connection details for MongoDB can be passed as a